dengyijia/WAF-wasm/DEPLOY.md

 # Deployment on Istio

-We will walk through how to deploy this WAF WASM filter on Istio through the sample application Bookinfo.
+We will walk through how to deploy the WAF WASM filter on Istio through the sample application Bookinfo.
 Specifically, we will deploy the filter on the `productpage` service of the Bookinfo application.